- Renovation & Addition

 Mecanoo/M+J have grouped and distributed departments and functions throughout the building, establishing well organized floors for different users and purposes.
 Consistently, the glassy perimeter is now for people instead of just books.
 Even the roof becomes landscaped as a contemporary garden design, engaging the surrounding city through spectacular views.

 The design of a potential addition with living spaces above the library presents a new set of challenges.
-Mecanoo/M+J’s proposed design does not compromise the understanding of the landmark but rather establishes an elegant composition with a different but scale and density relating to both the Mies building below and to the surrounding urban context.
+Mecanoo/M+J’s proposed design does not compromise the understanding of the landmark but rather establishes an elegant composition with a different scale and density relating to both the Mies building below and to the surrounding urban context.
 Shaped like a diagonal floating beam, the addition is an understated solution minimally impacting the horizontal composition of Mies’s Library.
 One would access the addition through an entry sequence distinct from the public experience of the building, arriving in a light filled atrium that celebrates an exciting concept of urban dwelling.
 The diagonal orientation of the bar creates space on the sunny southeast corner for a public roof terrace.

 Following the official award announcement made by DCPL and Mayor Grey in February of 2014, Mecanoo and M+J have embarked on a collaborative effort to develop a modern library within this historic landmark.
 Regularly scheduled meetings with these agencies as well as the public are informing the design process as this iconic project moves forward.